samuel-jimenez/GramEditor/docs/src/configuring-tehanu.md

 ## Project Settings File

 Similarly to user files, you can open your project settings file by running {#action tehanu::OpenProjectSettings} from the command palette.
-This will create a `.zed` directory containing`.zed/settings.json`.
+This will create a `.tehanu` directory containing`.tehanu/settings.json`.

 Although most projects will only need one settings file at the root, you can add more local settings files for subdirectories as needed.
 Not all settings can be set in local files, just those that impact the behavior of the editor and language tooling.